-Master Class with Pixar Film Titles Designer Susan Bradley
+Master Class with Pixar Film Title Designer Susan Bradley

-Susan Bradley, Film Titles Designer for Pixar Animation Studios, joined post-secondary students and faculty to discuss her experiences working on films such as the Toy Story trilogy, Ratatouille, WALL•E, and Up.
+Susan Bradley, Film Title Designer for Pixar Animation Studios, joined post-secondary students and faculty to discuss her experiences working on live action films and those for Pixar, such as the Toy Story trilogy, Ratatouille, WALL•E, and Up.

 The event was co-presented with The Association of Registered Graphic Designers of Ontario.